2023 NRPA Directors School Information

 The NRPA Directors School is an exclusive two-year professional development opportunity that prepares new and potential park and recreation directors to be effective leaders.
 Students who complete the program will leave with the knowledge and confidence to navigate emerging challenges, improve operations, and maximize positive impact on their communities.

-Please note: Scholarship applications for Year One and Year Two will continue to be accepted until March 31st, with applications for both years continuing to remain open afterwards on a rolling basis.
-Prospective Year One students are welcome to apply at any time, but due to the large number of qualified year one applicants, most applicants after January 15th will be waitlisted.
+Please note: There are still several Year 2 spots open--apply ASAP!
+Prospective Year 1 students are welcome to apply at any time, but due to the large number of qualified year one applicants, all Year 1 applicants who apply at this point will be waitlisted.
+Scholarship applications are closed.

 Who should attend?